 Revelation 11:18 The nations were angry, and Your wrath has come, and the time of the dead, that they should be judged, and that You should reward Your servants the prophets and the saints, and those who fear Your name, small and great, and should destroy those who destroy the earth.

 That is a sobering, sobering statement.
 God is going to destroy those who are destroying the earth, whether it be through neglect or mismanagement.
 Remember, the earth is our environment.
 It includes us, because we are part of this environment.
 How we manage and how we take care of our environment, including ourselves, tells God very much about whether or not we really get what He is doing, because if we get it, we will vigorously do something about dressing and keeping the environment and ourselves.

-Isaiah 57:15 For thus says the high and lofty One that inhabits eternity, whose name is Holy: I dwell in the high and holy place with him also that is of a contrite and humble spirit, . . .
+Isaiah 57:15 For thus says the High and Lofty One who inhabits eternity, whose name is Holy: "I dwell in the high and holy place, with him who has a contrite and humble spirit . . .

 That in itself is a significant statement.
 God dwells with, He lives with, He walks and talks with those who are of a contrite and humble spirit.
 Now why?